WaysonWei/portainer-docs-cn/start/install/server/docker/wsl.md

 docker run -d -p 8000:8000 -p 9443:9443 --name portainer --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer-ee:lts
 ```

-{% hint style="info" %}
 By default, Portainer generates and uses a self-signed SSL certificate to secure port `9443`.
 Alternatively you can provide your own SSL certificate [during installation](../../../../advanced/ssl.md#using-your-own-ssl-certificate-on-docker-standalone) or [via the Portainer UI](../../../../admin/settings/#ssl-certificate) after installation is complete.
-{% endhint %}

-{% hint style="info" %}
 If you require HTTP port `9000` open for legacy reasons, add the following to your `docker run` command:

 `-p 9000:9000`
-{% endhint %}

 Portainer Server has now been installed.
 You can check to see whether the Portainer Server container has started by running `docker ps`: